 From a supporter’s point of view, much of what Berlusconi did in his personal time had little bearing on his ability to effectively run his club.
 Memories of transgressions or verbal gaffes vanquished over 90 minutes as the wins piled up and the good times rolled.

-The later stages of his tenure would invite more introspection, a result of a deteriorating club and a long-simmering anger over perpetual mediocrity.
+The later stages of his tenure would invite more introspection, a result of a deteriorating club and long-simmering anger over perpetual mediocrity.
 Nevertheless, inside the legendary walls of the San Siro, the mention of the name Berlusconi is still sure to conjure up positive feelings.
 Once you stroll past those tickled with nostalgia, his name can elicit palpable embarrassment to downright hatred.
 It’s a bed he has made for himself and one in which his memory will have to sleep in.

 The son of a bank employee and a housewife in Milan, Silvio Berlusconi was born in September 1936.
 He studied law at university and would eventually graduate with honours, but his true love was always music.
 For a while he was an upright bass player in a nightclub band before trading it in for singing gigs aboard cruise ships.
-The joy and adrenaline rushe he could excavate from his performances never translated into a steady income.
+The joy and adrenaline rush he could excavate from his performances never translated into a steady income.
 So, in the 1960s, he turned his focus to construction and real-estate development, spearheading the wildly successful Milano Due project.

 In amassing his first small fortune, Berlusconi would also discover his limitless power of deception.
 Setbacks or questionable business practices would be disguised with bombastic declarations (one of his favourite sayings was to “Always carry the sun in your pocket”), and made-up quotations that he would attribute to famous American tycoons to instil motivation.